Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 - `Namespace`

 Additional Notes:
 - By default, only labels from pods and namespaces are exported.
-To enabled more resources, see the `webhooks.configurations` section of the `values.yaml` file.
+To enable more resources, see the `insightsController.labels.resources` and `insightsController.annotations.resources` section of the `values.yaml` file.
-- Labels and annotations exports are managed by a subchart, `cloudzero-insights-controller`, which is also maintained in this repository.
+- Labels and annotations exports are managed in the `insightsController` section of the `values.yaml` file.
 - To disambiguate labels/annotations between resources, a prefix representing the resource type is prepended to the label key in the Explorer page.
 For example, a `foo=bar` node label would be presented as `node:foo: bar`.
 The exception is pod labels which do not have resource prefixes for backward compatibility with previous versions.
-- Annotations are not exported by default; see the `tags.annotations.enabled` setting to enable.
+- Annotations are not exported by default; see the `insightsController.annotations.enabled` setting to enable.
 To disambiguate annotations from labels, an `annotation` prefix is prepended to the annotation key; i.e., an `foo: bar` annotation on a namespace would be represented in the Explorer as `node:annotation:foo: bar`
-- For both labels and annotations, the `enabled` flag applies across all resource types; i.e., setting `true` for `tags.labels.enabled` enabels label exporting for labels on pods, nodes, deployments, statefulsets, namespaces, daemonets, jobs, and cronjobs.
-Specific resources can be disabled by altering the `webhooks.configurations` configuration.
+- For both labels and annotations, the `patterns` array applies across all resource types; i.e., setting `['^foo']` for `insightsController.labels.patterns` will match label keys that start with `foo` for all resource types set to `true` in `insightsController.labels.resources`.

+### Certificate Management

+This chart contains a `ValidatingWebhookConfiguration` resource, which requires a certificate in order validate requests to the webhook server.
+See related Kubernetes documentation [here](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#configure-admission-webhooks-on-the-fly).

+The default behavior of the chart is to deploy [cert-manager](https://github.com/cert-manager/cert-manager/tree/master) to create and manage the certificate.

 ### Secret Management